jobovy/galpy/doc/source/getting_started.rst

       >>> mp.vcirc(10.*units.kpc)
       135.72399857308042

-This return value is in km/s (see end of previous section for default units for different quantities).
+This return value is in km/s (see the :ref:`table <unitstable>` at the end of the previous section for default units for different quantities).
 Note that as long as astropy is installed, we can still provide arguments as a Quantity, but the return value will not be a Quantity when ``apy-units = False``.
 If you setup a Potential, Orbit, actionAngle, or DF object with parameters specified as a Quantity, the default is to return any output in physical units.
 This is why ``mp.vcirc`` returns the velocity in km/s above.
 Potential and Orbit instances (or lists of Potentials) also support the functions ``turn_physical_off`` and ``turn_physical_on`` to turn physical output off or on.
 For example, if we do

    >>> mp.turn_physical_off()